MuhammedBuyukkinaci/My-Helper-Functions/README.md

 poetry add dependency_name
 # an example
 poetry add pendulum
-# a specific version bigger than 2.0.5
+# a specific version bigger than 2.0.5 but lower than 3.y.<>
+poetry add pendulum^2.0.5
+# to install latest version of pendulum 2.0 and lower than 2.1.x
-poetry add pendulum@^2.0.5
+poetry add pendulum~2.0.5
 ```

 3) Another way to add a dependency is to add a dependency on pyproject.toml under **[tool.poetry.dependencies]**